 Changes to flexible working rules

-Currently, employees are only able to request flexible working after they have completed 26 weeks of service.
-The bill will change this so that employees can ask for flexible working from day one of their employment.
+Under the old system, employees were only able to request flexible working after they had completed 26 weeks of service.
+Now, employees can ask for flexible working from day one of their employment.

-In addition, employees are currently able to make only one flexible working request every 12 months.
-The new law will allow them to make two requests in every 12-month period.
+In addition, employees were only able to make one flexible working request every 12 months.
+Now, under the new law they can make two requests in every 12-month period.

-Thirdly, employers currently have to respond to requests within three months.
-This will go down to two months.
+Thirdly, employers now have to respond to requests within 2 months whereas they used to have three months.

-Finally, the procedure for requesting flexible working will be simplified.
-Employees will no longer be required to set out how their request for flexible working will affect their employer.
+The procedure for requesting flexible working has also been simplified.
+Employees are no longer required to set out how their request for flexible working will affect their employer.

-On the face of it, the new bill will make it easier for employees to request and obtain flexible working.
+On the face of it, the new rules make it easier for employees to request and obtain flexible working.
 However, this doesn’t mean that employers can’t refuse requests.

-Indeed, the new bill will retain the eight reasons for which employers can refuse flexible working requests.
+Indeed, the eight reasons for which employers can refuse flexible working requests have not changed.
 These are:

-2. The work can’t be reorganised among other staff
+- The work can’t be re-organised among other staff

-However, the new bill does ensure that an employer “shall not refuse the application unless the employee has been consulted about the application”.
+However, the new rules do ensure that an employer “shall not refuse the application unless the employee has been consulted about the application”.

 Summary

-Although the new bill is designed to make it easier to work flexibly, it’s a fact that more businesses than ever can see the benefits of flexible working.
+Although the rules have been introduced to make it easier to work flexibly, it’s also a fact that more businesses than ever are beginning to see the benefits of flexible working.
 The COVID-19 pandemic meant that millions of people had to work from home and, in many cases, were more productive than when they had to go into the office.

-For this reason, many businesses are now inclined to look favourably on reasonable flexible working requests.
+For this reason, many businesses are now beginning to look more favorably on reasonable flexible working requests.
 Indeed, many see it as a smart move that improves employee motivation.

 That said, flexible working doesn’t work for every business.
-As long as you have a valid reason to refuse requests, the new bill won’t have much effect in this respect.
+As long as you have a valid reason to refuse requests, the changes made to the rules won’t have much effect in this respect.

 About Jon Pryse-Jones